Electronic Code Book

 Our goal is to end up with the following encrypted data:

-ECB(admin [separator]password)
+ECB(admin [delimiter]password)

-We know that our separator is only composed of one byte.
+We know that our delimiter is only composed of one byte.
 We can use this information to create the perfect username and password to be able to swap the blocks and get the correct forged value.

 We need to find a username and a password for which:

-• the password starts with admin to be used as the new username.
+• The password starts with admin to be used as the new username.

-• the encrypted password should be located at the start of a new block.
+• The encrypted password should be located at the start of a new block.

 By playing around, we can see that the following values work:

-• a username composed of password (8 bytes) followed by 7 spaces (1 byte will be used by the delimiter).
+• A username composed of password (8 bytes) followed by 7 spaces (1 byte will be used by the delimiter).

-• a password composed of admin followed by 3 spaces (8 - length("admin")).
+• A password composed of admin followed by 3 spaces (8 - length("admin")).

 If you create correctly this user, the encrypted information will look like: